ODEX-TOS/backup-config/README.md

 Clone this repository in `~/.config/emborg`
-Install emborg `yay -S emborg` it is in the `AUR`, alternatively use `makepkg` Or on other system using `pip install emborg`
+Install emborg `yay -S emborg` it is in the `AUR`, alternatively use `makepkg` Or on other system using `pip install emborg

+> NOTE: if you use `pip install emborg` don't forget to install the borg tool (as emborg depends on it)

 Now update the permission of `~/.config/emborg/settings` to `600` as it will contain sensitive data `chmod 600 ~/.config/emborg/settings`